 Each year, millions gather in Coney Island to watch the annual Fourth of July Nathan’s Famous Hot Dog eating contest.
 An event sanctioned by Major League Eating, self-proclaimed professional eaters spend a year preparing to consume as many hot dogs as possible within ten minutes.
 However, before the hot dog eating contests, Nathan’s Famous had a humbler beginning.

-Nathan’s passion and work ethic was shaped during his early childhood having lived in extreme poverty in Poland.
+Nathan’s passion and work ethic were shaped during his early childhood having lived in extreme poverty in Poland.
 After arriving in the United States, Nathan sought out employment at restaurants.
-He realized that a benefit of working in a restaurant is that you never went hungry.
-Nathan made the best use of these opportunities by inspecting all the ingredients and trying the variety of food these restaurants had to offer.
+He realized that a benefit of working in restaurants was that you never went hungry.
+Nathan made the best use of these opportunities by inspecting all the ingredients and trying the variety of food they had to offer.
 Nathan committed to not raising the prices on his frankfurters for thirty years.
 He knew how important it was to offer quality food at low prices that was accessible to the masses.

 Today, Nathan’s Famous is no longer a family-owned business, but it continues to be successful and reminds us of several important higher education lessons.

 Coney Island Dreamin’: Nathan followed the footsteps of so many immigrants before him.
 He had a dream of a better life for himself and his family.
 He left his home country with no promises or guarantees.
 He faced life in a new land relying on grit and a hard work ethic.
 His dreams were realized with the help of supportive friends and his wife.